kozmagabor/terraform-provider-kubernetes/website/docs/d/service_v1.html.markdown

 #### Arguments

-* `name` - Name of the service, must be unique.
+* `name` - (Conflict with labels) Name of the service, must be unique.
 Cannot be updated.
 For more info see [Kubernetes reference](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names)
 * `namespace` - (Optional) Namespace defines the space within which name of the service must be unique.
+Default value is `default`.
+For more info see [Kubernetes reference](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)
+* `labels` - (Conflict with labels) Map of string keys and values that can be used to organize and categorize (scope and select) the service.
+May match selectors of replication controllers and services.
+For more info see [Kubernetes reference](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/)

 #### Attributes